steczuu/DemographicReport/README.md

-Data in this repository is fictional and is intended for educational and testing purposes only.
-Any resemblance to real persons, job titles, or salaries is purely coincidental.
+The data used in this repository is entirely fictional and randomly generated.
+It is intended solely for educational and illustrative purposes.
+The dataset does not represent real individuals, organizations, or events, and any resemblance to actual data is purely coincidental.